phoenixframework/phoenix/guides/authn_authz/scopes.md

 We will look at the individual options in the next section.

-Now let's look at the code generated once a default scope is set:
+Now let's look at the code generated once a default scope is set.
+We will use `mix phx.gen.live` as an example, but the ideas and the overall code will be similar to `mix phx.gen.html` and `mix phx.gen.json` too:

 ```console
 $ mix phx.gen.live Blog Post posts title:string body:text
 ```

 This creates a new `Blog` context, with a `Post` resource.
 To ensure the scope is available, for LiveViews the routes in your `router.ex` must be added to a `live_session` that ensures the user is authenticated.
-In which case, within the aptly named `required_authenticated_user` section:
+In this case, within the aptly named `required_authenticated_user` section:

 ```diff
    scope "/", MyAppWeb do